 It is preferred that this asana should be done in the morning.
 It involves both concentrations as well as focus, and it is the best way to channelize these two aspects in the morning as your mind is clear of both worries and stress from all the happenings that occur in the day.

 Steps to Do Tree Yoga Pose

 - First, you need to stand as erect as you can and drop the arms to both sides of your body.

 - Now slightly bend the right need and then move it and place it high up on the left thigh.
 Ensure that your sole is placed firm as well as flat on the thigh’s root.

 - Make sure that your left leg is absolutely erect.
-After you have taken this position, breathe and also find the balance.
+After you have taken this position, breath and also find the balance.

 - Now inhale while gently raising the arms over the head and then bring them together in the mudra of “namaste”.

 - Now look straight at any distant object and keep your gaze on to it.
 This assists you in maintaining the balance.